FranciscoG/franciscog.github.io/content/blog/html-includes.md

 **Cons:**
 - We need to repeat some of the base styles from the page.
 This could be negligible depending on the size and complexity of your site, but even if so, it still feels wrong to have to repeat CSS.
 - Speaking of repeating styles...
 If you plan on using the HTML more than once on a page, you'll be repeating all of the CSS it comes with as well.
-- iframes can't auto-size themsevles based on their content so without JS we need to give it dimensions.
+- iframes can't auto-size themselves based on their content so without JS we need to give it dimensions.
 Widths are less of an issue as setting it to `100%` covers most cases, it's the height that requires some more planning, especially when it comes to different screen sizes.

 Here's that same example from above but with styles included within the [source](/html/header-with-css.html) and some dimensions given to the iframe: